RayBenefield/hermes/worklog.md

 # Work Log

+## #53

+Finally finished this ridiculously complicate dev script to populate random picks for each player selected.
+But it works now and I'm happy with it.
+Next thing to do is actually create the candidate list to trigger the start of voting.
+But I think I really need to spend some time trying to refactor the dev scripts, the context, and a couple other things mainly dealing with cleaning up fetching and storing in the database because there is a lot of very difficult to read closures everywhere.

 ## #52

 This is a complicated dev script that I'm working on as it involves a lot of